xterm-x11/docs/installing-xterm-from-a-package.md

 > For the XTerm package info, see https://github.com/void-linux/void-packages/tree/master/srcpkgs/xterm

 # XTerm for UNIX

+Review system names and package details and merge this into the Linux distro list:

 XTerm packages are available for several UNIX distributions.